Haverhill man with criminal history facing new charges

 She told police her son has a lengthy history of mental illness, that he is bipolar and suffers from schizophrenia.
 She said her son had stopped taking his prescribed medications and has recently been abusing alcohol and that his mental health was on a rapid decline, the report said.

 Police said Soto's criminal history includes numerous assault to murder charges, as well as charges involving firearms.
-Soto was involved in a car chase in 2018 during which multiple shots were fired at a police cruiser that was chasing Soto, the driver, and a passenger, Javonnie Chambers of Berlin, New Hampshire, who police said was the shooter.
+Soto was involved in a car chase in 2018 during which multiple shots were fired at a police cruiser.

 Soto's mother told Sarfde that two months ago, her son took her car and drove to Manchester, New Hampshire, to confront his brother and that she notified police in Manchester, who located Soto and found drugs along with a gun on his person and another in the car he was driving.